tomjar/trellozen/README.md

 # trellozen
 Available for install at https://addons.mozilla.org/en-US/firefox/addon/trellozen/

-* Tired of that default blue background?
-Set a custom background image for every Trello Board.
+* Tired of the Trello board owner setting a lame background?
+Well look no further friend!
-* Allows you to override a custom background for the Trello board.
+* Allows you to override a custom background for multiple Trello boards.
 * Choose any valid image URL from anywhere on web

 ## Getting Started